Social media is a giant ocean of feedback.

 This article about how customers were having this heated experience with their wearable tech devices shows that there was a reason why that was showing up in the topic cloud.
 This is an example of a small trend that has a big impact, underscoring the need for brands and businesses to go through the social listening data on online conversations with a fine-tooth comb.

 This sounds like a magic pill for your research team.
-But isn’t always that simple.
+But it isn’t always that simple.
 You don’t just want a tool with shiny bells and whistles.
-In order to get the right insights, you first need an accurate platform.
+To get the right insights, you first need an accurate platform.

 An Accurate Platform Is Key